T3chnocr4tX/t3chnocr4tx.github.io/_posts/2024-07-03-User-ID-controlled-by-request-parameter-with-data-leakage-in-redirect.md

 ---
-title: User Role Controlled By Request Parameter
-description: In this lab, we are access the admin panel and delete the user Carlos.
+title: User ID controlled by request parameter with data leakage in redirect
+description: >-
+  This lab contains an access control vulnerability where sensitive information is leaked in the body of a redirect response.
-date: 2024-05-24 11:33:00 +0800
+date: 2024-07-03 11:33:00 +0800
 categories: [Web Security Academy Labs]
-tags: [Access Control, Parameter]
+tags: [Access Control, Parameter, API]
 pin: false
 math: true
 mermaid: true